-As Weeds Outsmart The Latest Weedkillers, Farmers Are Running Out Of Options
+As Weeds Outsmart The Latest Weedkillers, Farmers Are Running Out Of Easy Options

 Basically, they're a farmer's nightmare.
 And if they showed up in one field, they're probably in other fields, too.

-Stanley Culpepper, at the University of Georgia, says he's not surprised.
+Culpepper, at the University of Georgia, says he's not surprised.
 Nobody should be surprised anymore by the superpowers of pigweed, he says.
 "I'm telling you, as a weed scientist, it's just an absolutely fascinating plant," he says.
 "You have to respect it, and the first thing to respect it is, [know that] this plant will outsmart me if I do the same thing over and over again."

 Culpepper tells farmers that they still can control this superweed, but they need to use a bunch of different tools.
 That means deploying multiple chemicals, alternating the crops that they plant, and planting extra "cover crops" in the off season to cover the soil and make it harder for weeds to emerge.